 Once you arrive in Cluj Napoca, you will find here a modern, youthful city, with a bohemian vibe and certain arrogance.
 Locals know that prices are higher than in Bucharest, the restaurants more varied, and wages similar.
 It has a Western European feel with its imposing cathedrals and its cobblestone streets, more than once reminding of Vienna.

-If you spend one day in Cluj Napoca or several here is a list of attractions you cannot miss:
+If you spend one day in Cluj or several, here is a list of attractions and places to see in Cluj Napoca: